 I have served as the sole instructor responsible for course design and implementation for each of the following courses offered by the University of Iowa English and Rhetoric departments.

 Student Learning Goals: Develop critical thinking skills as a means to gain new insights into texts.
 Articulate connections between individual texts and broader historical and cultural contexts.
 Rediscover one's self as a reader by recognizing how individual differences shape interpretive lenses.
 Become active participants in discussions about literature and the world.
 Make intentional formal and stylistic writing decisions and compose polished writing.

 Assignments: Sounding Shakespeare!
 Project, Zoom In, Zoom Out Essay, Blind Spots Essay

-Student Body: Classes have between eighteen to twenty students, generally freshmen from various departments
+Student Body: Classes have between eighteen to twenty students, generally first years from various departments

 Student Learning Goals: Learn rhetorical terms and concepts while developing college-level writing, speaking, reading, listening, and critical thinking skills.
 Encourage respectful and responsible citizenship by encouraging multi-modal inquiries into consequential questions of public import.

 I have served as an assistant instructor for the following courses offered by the University of Iowa English Department and the St. Olaf College English Department.
 Responsibilities vary upon course and department.

 Student Body: Discussion sections of fifteen to twenty students in a lecture of 100-150 students, mostly sophomore, junior, and senior English majors.

 Student Learning Goals: Critically engage with a range of canonized texts as organized by historical period, analyze and apply critical theory, and compose essays practicing techniques in close reading and research.

 Assignments: close reading essay, critical theory application essay, and research essay.

 St. Olaf College FYW:111: First Year Writing (Fall 2011) I organized and led a weekly peer-editing session of a General Education writing course for first year students on personal narrative, storytelling, and memoirs.
 As a T.A. for this course, I facilitated a weekly peer-editing session; assessed student work provided feedback on content, structure, and mechanics; and mentored students individually in the development of a final writing portfolio.

 Student Body: Peer-editing sessions of five to six students in a class of twenty to twenty-five students.